yannlemos/yannlemos.com/content/mentorships.md

 ### Why seek a mentor?

 There's Youtube tutorials everywhere and it has never been easier to learn to code and make a game by yourself, with LLMs etc... right?

 Well, let me share an illuminating example: me.

 I started out as a game designer and learned how to program in Unity by following tutorials.

-I came to a certain point (which will be familiar to many game developers) where you go: "ok, but I want to make my own code, not just follow tutorials".
+I came to a certain point (which will be familiar to many game developers) where you go: "Ok, but I want to make my own code, not just follow tutorials".

 It's a very frustrating bottleneck, and one in which I believe many give up.
 I didn't, however, and proceeded to spend years learning by myself.

-And I learned so much shit wrong.
+I learned so much stuff wrong.
 So much.
 Not knowing how to parse the multitude of information on the internet about game development, I just blazed my way through and got burned in the process.
-It doesn't have to be this way.

-So I decided to start mentoring developers.
-It's been amazing.
+That's why I decided to start mentoring developers: I don't want people to suffer like I did.
+The process can be smoother, all the while still being challenging and incredibly rewarding.

+It's been pretty great!

+I taught for four years in Brazil's biggest professional education institution (Senac-RJ), honing my skills as a teacher in a PBL (Project-Based Learning) approach, lecturing in design, game development and marketing classes.
+That's why my mentorships are project-based: you learn how to make games by making games.

-My mentorships are project-based, so you learn by doing, while I help you avoid pitfalls and structure your knowledge in an order that makes sense for your goals. hey go beyong the tutorial and help you avoid waste and unnecessary hardships.
-They can be about programming, design, business, mental health, strategy — I share what I've learned.
+I'll help you avoid pitfalls and structure your knowledge in an order that makes sense for your goals.
+That way, you can finally go beyong tutorials, avoid waste and unnecessary hardships.
+They can be about programming, design, business, mental health, strategy — I share what I've learned as you need it.

-This year, I've decided to start offering them in a more organized and user-friendly way through Patreon.

-A mentor can make the difference in such a saturated indie market, with so many people making games and so many games coming out.
 I want to help people become the game devs they dream of, without burning in the process.

 That is what I wish I had, and am super excited to offer.

 ### Mentorship Tiers

-- <b>Collective Mentorship - $100/month</b>: You'll have access to a weekly 2-hour collective call with 10 other students of various backgrounds to work on complex projects and get direct feedback from me.
+- <b>Group Mentorship - $100/month</b>: You'll have access to a weekly 2-hour collective call with 10 other students of various backgrounds to work on complex projects and get direct feedback from me.
 You'll also have access to the student discord server where you can share your projects and get feedback if that's interesting to you!
+We'll work in the Godot game engine.

 - <b>Personal Mentorship - $200/month</b>: You'll have access to a weekly 2-hour individual call with me and I'll propose unique projects for you to work on that match the games you want to make.
 We'll work together on these calls and I'll push you and share all I've learned.
 You'll also have access to the student discord server where you can share your projects and get feedback if that's interesting to you!
+We'll work in your game engine of choice.

 {{< button href="https://www.patreon.com/yannlemos_" target="_self" >}}
 Become a member!